pstephenson02/branch-hero/README.md

     * After authorizing your Azure account with GitHub, select the **Organization** and **Repository** where you forked branch-hero from Step 1.
 Select the *main* **Branch**.
     * Leave the rest of the options as-is, and click **Save**.
 <img src="assets/deployment-center.PNG" width="600" />
 At this point, Azure will commit a GitHub Actions workflow file and a GitHub Actions build should kick off from your forked repository and actually deploy the code.
-You can verify whether this worked or not by going to your repository homepage on GitHub and clicking on the **Actions** section:
+You can verify whether this worked or not by going to your repository homepage on GitHub and clicking on the <b>Actions</b> section:
 <br /><br />
 <img src="assets/github-actions.PNG" width="600" />
 If your actions build was successful, that's it!
 You've successfully deploy Branch Hero and are officially protected :) If you happen to make any changes or commits to your new forked branch-hero repository, this GitHub Actions workflow will build and deploy the app again each time to your Azure App Service.